AbulBashar38/beacon-frontend/README.md

 ## AI pipeline

-Each submitted report passes through this backend pipeline:
+Each submitted report passes through Beacon’s connected AI processing pipeline:

 1. Validate and normalize the request with Zod.
 2. Analyze the description, location, category hint, and uploaded images.